8295

 However, product selection alone does not guarantee performance.
 Environmental monitoring, crew training, and concrete surface preparation all play equal roles in ensuring fast, reliable outcomes.

-• AllSource’s system enables recoat in under 2 hours and vehicle traffic in one day.
+AllSource’s system enables recoat in under 2 hours and vehicle traffic in 2 to 3 days.

 To review technical data or schedule a training session, contact the Allsource team (833-663-4255).
 Our team assists contractors nationwide with system selection, surface prep guidance, and jobsite troubleshooting.